gdrosos/iac-bug-study-artifact/README.md

        IaC program Unmanaged state         24     16.22%
 ```

-To produce the second Plot of Figure 10, which represents the system state requirements of state dependent bugs,
+To produce the second plot of Figure 10,
+which represents the system state requirements of state dependent bugs,
 run:

 ```bash